phenixdigital/phoenix_storybook/guides/components.md

 ## Variation groups

 You may want to present different variations of a component in a single variation block.
-It is possible using `PhxLiveStorybook.VariationGroup`.
+It is possible using `PhoenixStorybook.VariationGroup`.

 ## Container